 The first few weeks at home with a newborn

-Those first few weeks with Baby J are a blur.
+That first week with Baby J are a blur.
+The few weeks really.
 A lovely, emotional, crazy blur.
 I remember in that first week, it would take us all day to eat one meal and to have a shower.
 At 11 pm we would sit down, exhausted.
 How did people normally cope with a newborn??
 How could people have more than one child?
 Would this ever get easier?
 Would I ever be able to have anything that resembles a normal life ever again?
 Yes, is the answer, but it didn’t feel it at the time.

 What happens to your body after giving birth